-The Company operates two information offices to improve communication between the Company and the local communities.
-The first is in the city of Senador José Porfírio, the municipality that hosts the Volta Grande Gold Project.
-The office is located in the downtown core, near the City Hall where City Council and other public institutions are located.
-The second office is located in the Resaca Village near the Volta Grande Gold Project.
+The Company operates one information office to improve communication between the Company and the local communities.
+The office is located in the Resaca Village near the Volta Grande Gold Project.

-Belo Sun is also contributing to the improved accessibility of public services such as health care and education to the local population near the Volta Grande Gold Project by assisting with the transport of doctors, nurses, dentists and teachers to the area.
-Among other things, these efforts promote the eradication of malaria in the Volta Grande area.
-Most recently, Belo Sun has been supplying basic personal protective equipment (including face masks) to the local communities.
+Belo Sun is also contributing to the improved accessibility of public services such as health care and education to the local population near the Volta Grande Gold Project by assisting the municipality with health initiatives and programs and events.
+When requested, Belo Sun will assist with the transport of doctors, nurses, dentists and teachers to the area.
+Among other things, these efforts promote good health in the Volta Grande area.
+Most recently, Belo Sun has: